mantidproject/mantid/docs/source/release/v6.1.0/mantidworkbench.rst

 Interfaces
 ##########
-- Fixed a bug that use wrong help links in certain interfaces
+- Correct help links in certain interfaces.
 - Fixed a bug that would not let the user input the bounding box of a shape in the instrument viewer.
 - Fixed a bug that would cause a crash if the user right clicked on the plot in the instrument view pick tab after the stored curves were cleared.
 - The y-axis in the instrument view's pick tab will now rescale if the range changes.